 > gpt dump /dev/class/block/002 blocksize=512 blocks=33554432 Partition table is valid GPT contains usable blocks from 34 to 33554398 (inclusive) Total: 0 partitions

 gpt dumptells us some important info: it tells us (1) How big blocks are, and (2) which blocks we can actually use.
 Let's fill part of the disk with a MinFS filesystem.

 Within Zircon, format the partition as MinFS.
 Using

 lsblkyou should see a block device which is the whole disk and a slightly smaller device which is the partition.
 In the above output, the partition is device 003, and would have the path

 If you want the device to be mounted automatically on reboot, use the GPT tool to set its type.
 As we did above, you must use

 lsblkagain to locate the entry for the disk.
 We want to edit the type of the zero-th partition.
-Here we use the keyword 'DATA' to set the type GUID, but if you wanted to use an arbitrary GUID you would supply it where 'DATA' is used.
+Here we use the keyword 'fuchsia-data' to set the type GUID, but if you wanted to use an arbitrary GUID you would supply it where 'fuchsia-data' is used.

 On any future boots, the partition will be mounted automatically at

 If you don't want the partition to be mounted automatically, you can update the visibility (or GUID) of the partition, and simply mount it manually.